juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 #### Problem 2

-Implement a phrase trigger abstract class, PhraseTrigger .
-It should take in a string phraseas an argument to the class's constructor.
+Implement a phrase trigger abstract class, PhraseTrigger.
+It should take in a string phrase as an argument to the class's constructor.
 This trigger should not be case-sensitive (it should treat "Intel" and "intel" as being equal).

-PhraseTrigger should be a subclass of Trigger .
-It has one new method,is_phrase_in , which takes in one string argument text.
-It returns True if the whole phrasephrase is present in text, False otherwise, as described in the above examples.
-Thismethod should not be case-sensitive.
+PhraseTrigger should be a subclass of Trigger.
+It has one new method, is_phrase_in, which takes in one string argument text.
+It returns True if the whole phrase is present in text, False otherwise, as described in the above examples.
+This method should not be case-sensitive.
 Implement this method.

-Because this is an abstract class, we will not be directly instantiating any PhraseTriggers .PhraseTrigger should inherit its evaluate method from Trigger .
-We do this because nowwe can create subclasses of PhraseTrigger that use its is_phrase_in function.
+Because this is an abstract class, we will not be directly instantiating any PhraseTriggers.
+PhraseTrigger should inherit its evaluate method from Trigger.
+We do this because now we can create subclasses of PhraseTrigger that use its is_phrase_in function.

 ✦✦✦✦

-You are now ready to implement PhraseTrigger 's two subclasses: TitleTrigger and DescriptionTrigger .
+You are now ready to implement PhraseTrigger's two subclasses: TitleTrigger and DescriptionTrigger .

 ✦✦✦✦